CoastalME (Coastal Modelling Environment)

 327//

-328// Input, double X[N], the coordinates of the sample points.
+328// Input, int NN, the number of data points.

 329//